What to See and Do in Salt Lake City, Utah

-Meet the Locals Enjoying the Bustling Downtown Scene
+Explore the Bustling Downtown Scene

-Salt Lake City’s downtown is a hub for arts, entertainment, dining and nightlife and is experiencing an influx of young professionals.
+Downtown is a hub for arts, entertainment, dining and nightlife and is experiencing an influx of young professionals.
 Lest you forget you’re in Utah, you’ll almost always be able to see the Wasatch Mountains from every spot.

 Some local favorites include Takashi, which is reportedly the city’s best sushi bar.
 If you’re in the mood for a speakeasy-style bar, visit The Rest, which has classic cocktails and yummy small plates.